-- Create a Safety Plan, a plan created just for you that includes ways to remain safe while in a relationship, planning to leave, or after you leave.
+- Create a Safety Plan, a plan created just for you that includes ways to remain safer while in a relationship, planning to leave, or after you leave.
 There are many things that can be included in this plan, but don’t get overwhelmed.
 Here are some things to think about when creating your plan, including if your plan is to stay in the relationship.
-If you need help creating the plan, MSCFV is here.
-For more information on Safety Plans, click here.
+For more information on creating a Safety Plan, click here.

 - Find a safe spot of your home with limited access to items that can hurt you and there is more than one way to escape.
 If you sense violence is going to happen and you can’t get out, go to this space.

 - If possible, always carry your phone with you, and make sure you know how to use it to call for help.
 Know how to use the emergency features programmed into smartphones, and make sure you have the phone number for your safety plan contact ready to call –maybe save them as a favorite or a shortcut).
 Hide a list of phone numbers you’ll need in case you don’t have your phone.